soupi/learn-haskell-blog-generator/src/03-html/02-type_signatures.md

 three = (\num1 -> \num2 -> num1 + num2) 1 2
 ```

-Just as before, we evaluate functions by substituting the function argument with
+As before, we evaluate functions by substituting the function argument with
 the applied value.
-In the example above we substitute `num1` with `1`, and get
+In the example above, we substitute `num1` with `1` and get
 `(\num2 -> 1 + num2) 2`.
 Then substitute `num2` with `2` and get `1 + 2`.
 We'll talk more about substitution later.